madhavkant29/Weapon-Detection-system-using-YOLOv5/README.md

 **Future Improvements**

-Increase dataset size to improve model generalization
+Extend training duration and experiment with larger batch sizes for better model convergence.

-Fine-tune YOLOv5 hyperparameters such as learning rate, batch size, and epochs
+Fine-tune YOLOv5 hyperparameters, including learning rate and anchor sizes, to optimize detection accuracy.

-Add video stream support for real-time weapon detection in CCTV footage
+Incorporate real-time video stream processing for CCTV surveillance applications.

-Deploy as a web application using Flask or FastAPI
+Deploy as a web application using Flask or FastAPI for easy integration with security systems.

 **Conclusion**

-This project is an ongoing effort to develop an effective weapon detection system using YOLOv5.
-While the current model struggles with accuracy, improvements in data, training, and deployment can make it more reliable for real-world use.
+This project is an ongoing effort to build an effective weapon detection system using YOLOv5.
+While the current model faces accuracy challenges, improvements in dataset size, training strategies, and deployment can enhance its reliability for real-world security applications.